KobiAbu/GameOfLife/README.md

 ## Description
 This is an implementation of Conway's Game of Life in Unity.
 The game consists of two scenes: the Main Menu and the Game Screen.
+Upon cloning the repository and starting the game in unity editor you will may need to choose the main menu scene first

 ## Main Menu
 The main menu allows users to customize the game using the following options: